-I describe myself as an applied ecologist with an addiction to herpetology.
-I’ve been fascinated by reptiles and amphibians since I was a boy, and the obsession shows no signs of abating.
-More broadly, I’m interested in where species live and why, and what that can tell us about how to conserve them.
-Much of my research focuses on the spatial and temporal dynamics of species at landscape-scales, seeking insights into demographic processes to guide conservation planning.
+Outside of my TSX role, I continue to pursue research at the intersection of applied ecology and herpetology.
+I’ve been fascinated by reptiles and amphibians since I was a boy, and the obsession shows no sign of abating.
+Much of my research focuses on the spatial and temporal dynamics of reptiles and amphibians at landscape-scales, seeking insights into population processes to guide conservation planning.
 But I dabble in pure ecology and methodological projects, with some natural history thrown in for good measure.

-- Range, niche and demographic shifts in frogs afflicted by disease: Chytridiomycosis in amphibians provides a case study of the ability of biotic agents to alter the distribution, realised niche and demography of species.
-In collaboration with Dr Ben Scheele of the Australian National University, I am currently pursuing research on these processes among Australian frogs, using data on frog distributions and age structure before and after chytrid invaded Australia’s east coast.
+- Range, niche and demographic shifts in frogs afflicted by disease: Chytridiomycosis in amphibians provides a case study of the ability of biotic agents to alter the distribution, niche and demography of species.
+In collaboration with Ben Scheele, I am currently pursuing research on these processes among Australian frogs, using data on frog distributions and age structure before and after chytrid invaded Australia’s east coast.

-- Metapopulation and metacommunity dynamics of frogs: In collaboration with Dr Michael Scroggie (Arthur Rylah Institute for Environmental Research) and A/Prof Kirsten Parris and Prof Michael McCarthy (University of Melbourne), I continue research on the metapopulation and metacommunity dynamics of frogs in Victoria, using a long-term occupancy dataset amassed since 2001.
-Our particular focus has been the threatened Growling Grass Frog; however, current works seeks to use joint species distribution models to describe the occupancy dynamics of the entire frog community.
+- Metapopulation and metacommunity dynamics of frogs: In collaboration with Michael Scroggie, Kirsten Parris, Michael McCarthy, Matt West and Peter Robertson, I continue research on the metapopulation and metacommunity dynamics of frogs across northern Melbourne, using a long-term occupancy dataset amassed since 2001.
+Our particular focus has been the threatened Growling Grass Frog; however, current works seeks to use hierarchical models to estimate the occupancy dynamics of the entire frog community.